Harper University Hospital

 Harper University Hospital is one of eight hospitals and institutes that compose the Detroit Medical Center.
 Harper offers services in a broad range of clinical areas, including cardiology, neurology, neurosurgery, organ transplant, plastic surgery, general surgery, bariatric (weight loss surgery) endocrinology and sleep disorders.

 History

 Established in 1863, Harper is among the oldest U.S. medical teaching institutions.

 Nursing became professionalized in the late 19th century, opening a new middle-class career for talented young women of all social backgrounds.
 The Harper Hospital School of Nursing, begun in 1884, was a national leader.
 Its graduates worked at the hospital and also in institutions, public health services, as private duty nurses, and volunteered for duty at military hospitals during the Spanish–American War and the two world wars.

 World War I

-Base Hospital No. 17 was organized at Harper Hospital in September 1916, and was mobilized on June 28, 1917.
-On July 3, 1917, the organization was transferred to Allentown, Pennsylvania, leaving there July 11, for New York City, where it embarked on the Mongolia and sailed July 13, 1917.
-It arrived at Southampton, England on July 24, by way of Plymouth, England, and at Le Havre, France on July 25, 1917.
-It remained at Le Havre until July 28, when it proceeded by rail to its final destination, Dijon, Department Cote D'or, in the advance section, arriving there July 29, 1917.

-Base Hospital No. 17 was the first American organization to arrive at that station, where it functioned as an independent hospital, until January 8, 1919.
-At Dijon the unit was assigned the Hospital St. Ignace (French Auxiliary Hospital No. 77), then operated by the French Army.
-The French had about 230 patients in the hospital when the unit arrived, the evacuation of which was not completed until August 18, 1917.
-It began receiving American patients on August 21, 1917, but the hospital was not officially turned over to the commanding officer until September 2, 1917.
-In June 1918, when the capacity of the hospital proved inadequate, a French seminary was taken over at Plombiers, France, about 3½ miles from the main hospital, and was operated as an annex.
-The seminary was a large stone building, of 800-bed capacity, and was used largely for convalescent and minor surgical cases.
-Base Hospital No. 17 ceased to function January 8, 1919; the unit sailed from St. Nazaire on April 14, 1919, on the Princess Matoika, arriving at Newport News on April 27, 1919, and was demobilized at Camp Custer in Michigan on May 9, 1919.
+American Base Hospital No. 17 was organized at Harper Hospital in September 1916.
+It provided services in Dijon, Department Cote D'or, France.
+It was demobilized at Camp Custer in Michigan on May 9, 1919.
+McLaughlin Hall of the Farrand Training School was built in 1922 to honor the nurses associated with the war-time hospital.